 - Maintain a healthy weight.
 Being overweight or obese increases the risk for related health problems such as diabetes and heart disease.
 Being active and choosing healthy foods can help maintain a healthy weight.

 - Eat a healthy diet.
-Aim for a mix of fruits and vegetables, whole grains, lean meats and seafood, unsaturated fats such as olive oil, low-fat or nonfat dairy products, and limited other fats and sugars.
+Aim for a mix of fruits and vegetables, whole grains, lean meats and seafood, unsaturated fats such as olive oil, low-fat or nonfat dairy products, and limit other fats and sugars.

 - Keep physically active.
 Physical activity has many health benefits, such as helping to prevent being overweight and having obesity, heart disease, stroke, and high blood pressure.
 Aim to get at least 150 minutes of moderate-intensity physical activity each week.

 - Stay mentally active.
 Lots of activities can help keep your mind active, including reading, playing board games, crafting or taking up a new hobby, learning a new skill, working or volunteering, and socializing.